eranroz/4suDRB-seq/README.md

 * Input files: read coverage in matlab cell array, organized by chromosomes
 * Output: csv file with transcripts and their Pol II wave frontier

+Pull requests/[issues](https://github.com/eranroz/4suDRB-seq/issues/new) to support more standard file formats or other requests are welcome.

 # Install
 ```
 python setup.py install